 The State of Florida views a land contract as borrowed money and therefore collects an intangible tax and documentary stamps from the buyer as if there was a note and mortgage involved.

 The State of Florida views a buyer’s interest in a land contract as an equitable interest.
 In order to protect the buyer, the land sales contract must be recorded.
-Regardless of whether or not actual title is conveyed in the event of a default a seller must go through a complete and total foreclosure process to obtain a clear title.
+Regardless of whether or not the actual title is conveyed in the event of a default a seller must go through a complete and total foreclosure process to obtain a clear title.

 Since title remains in the name of the Seller, in the event a buyer has a party or guests on the property and there is an incident, the Seller is the one that remains liable and is open to potential lawsuits.

-As a result there is little or no benefit in Florida to a land contract.
-Whenever possible, I recommend a Seller actually sell and convey title and take back a mortgage on the property.
+As a result, there is little or no benefit in Florida to a land contract.
+Whenever possible, I recommend a Seller actually sell and convey the title and take back a mortgage on the property.
 This method eliminates the seller from any liability and provides a first lien on the property.

 Another option is a lease option.
 Typically this is not advantageous to the seller.
-In this present environment it locks the seller into a low price and allows the buyer to walk away should prices not go up.
+In this present environment, it locks the seller into a low price and allows the buyer to walk away should prices not go up.

-If you have any follow up questions on Land Sales Contracts and/or Lease with Option to Purchase, please feel free to e-mail me.
+If you have any follow-up questions on Land Sales Contracts and/or Lease with Option to Purchase, please feel free to e-mail me.